cjfuentes-datascience/STREAMLIT-PROJECTS/README.md

 # STREAMLIT-PROJECTS

+Welcome to my Streamlit Projects page!
+Here, you'll find a collection of innovative web applications that make data analysis and visualization easier and more efficient.
+Please feel free to take a look!

 - Weekly-Report: A streamlined web application for effortlessly creating weekly reports https://github.com/cjfuentes-datascience/Weekly-Report-Streamlit

 - Sales-Dashboard: An intuitive web application for visualizing sales data in a meaningful and organized way https://github.com/cjfuentes-datascience/Sales-Dashboard-Streamlit